djung30/AL_Walrus/README.md

 4. If a number is not greater than the previous one, then return false.
 5. If all the numbers have been checked and none are less than the one before them, return true.

-#OrderedArrayList
-* toString
+# OrderedArrayList
+* OrderedArrayList(): default constructor that initializes _data
+Methods:
+* addLinear: adds a value into the ArrayList by iterating through the array until it reaches a value larger than the input, then it will add the input before the larger value and shift the other values to the right.
-1. Returns the array in a readable format.
+* toString: Returns the array in a readable format.

-* add
-1.
+* get: returns the value of the inputed index from the ArrayList.
+* size: returns the size of the ArrayList.
+* remove: removes the value in the inputed index from the ArrayList.